 A 1% improvement in fuel efficiency across the industry can lower fuel costs by $700 million per year.
 Refinements to existing operating procedures can help achieve this.
 We are compiling industry best practices, publishing guidance material and establishing training programs for Member airlines to improve existing fuel conservation measures.

-See how our fuel guidelines can help you in your fuel-related processes.
+See how our fuel guidelines and fuel fact sheet (pdf) can help you in your fuel-related processes.